Stem Cell Technology

 Adult stem cells are less versatile and more difficult to identify, isolate, and purify.

-The stem cells are extracted from a 5-7 days old blastocyst.
-Stem cells can divide in culture to form more of their own kind,
+The stem cells are extracted from a 5-7 day old blastocyst.
+Stem cells can divide in culture to form more of their own kind, thereby creating a stem cell line.
+Later, these are induced to generate healthy tissue needed by patients.

 The Importance of Stem Cell Therapy

-The Controversy regarding Stem cell Therapy
+The Controversy regarding Stem Cell Therapy

 Several methods have been developed to study haematopoiesis and stem cells: